reetu95/reetu95/README.md

   Hi, I'm Reetu

 I’m a Data Scientist with over six years of experience delivering measurable business impact through machine learning.
-I developed an automated vehicle-pricing system that increased profit per car by approximately 18% and automated 80% of eligible pricing decisions.
-I also built a supply-chain decision-support solution that identified around 7% in potential cost savings across 10,000–15,000 monthly stock transfers.
-In e-commerce, I developed a recommendation system that increased email-attributed sales by approximately 30% in a randomized A/B test.
+1) I developed an automated vehicle pricing system that increased profit per car by approximately 18% and automated 80% of eligible pricing decisions.
+2) Built a supply chain decision support solution that identified around 7% in potential cost savings across 10,000–15,000 monthly stock transfers.
+3) In e-commerce, developed a recommendation system that increased email attributed sales by approximately 30% in a randomized A/B test.

   Lately I've been working with LLMs: agentic RAG with LangGraph and Llama 3.1, multi agent workflows with CrewAI, and evaluation harnesses using RAGAS.